Teaching Independence with Values, Not Rules

 The values we live by, our standards, our principles, our belief systems in who we want to be as a person and with how we treat people, creates a sense of purpose and direction to how we live our lives.
 It is important to understand that rules are meant to support principles.
 Communities (societies) base the rules they live by on the guiding principles and core values of their community.
 As a New Focus community we ask ourselves, what values do we live by, how do we want to be seen, what do we want others to know us by, or what qualities do we want to be remembered for?
 Below are Values that young people like yourselves created to help in building our program.

 An Approach that Works

 Our approach has been carefully curated with our students in mind.
-The six principles make up the foundation of our program and our approach within it.
 We’ve designed New Focus Academy to help your child learn, grow, and thrive.
 Our community is an innovative relational model built on a positive peer culture.

-Core principles that guide our program and our students.
+Core values that guide our program and our students.

 Being aware of all the gifts you have in your life and expressing thankfulness to everyone helping you.
-Gratitude is important because it helps us build and maintain relationships with others.
+Gratitude is important because it helps us build and maintain strong positive relationships with others.